• Home

 If you want to do the London Eye, read our tips for visiting the London Eye and buy your London Eye tickets here.

 Merlin Entertainments run some of the biggest attractions in London for kids.
-You can make great savings if you book the Merlin attractions together – or take a look at their new Big City Saver.
+You can make great savings if you book the Merlin attractions together with a multi attraction ticket.

 Check our guide to the best things to do in London with kids that are FREE.